Are Purebred Dogs Individuals?

-Jessica: By just taking breed traits and making a personality out of them and I think that’s really wise.
-Yeah I think that makes a lot of sense.
+Jessica: By just taking breed traits and making a personality out of them, I think that’s really unwise.
+Yeah I think that doesn’t makes a lot of sense.

 And it’s it’s hard, because people really like for biology to be black and white.
 And so while on the one hand, I like the idea of educating people about dog breeds… And so you know, you see people bringing home a dog that has way too much energy for their household.
 And you think gosh maybe a Labrador retriever wasn’t the right dog for you.
 Maybe some large dog would’ve been, but your chances of getting a really super mellow dog were much lower based on the fact that she went looking for a lab.
 So on the one hand, I feel like it’s nice to educate people and have them really think about what their needs are.
 But on the other hand, you can’t then go from, “you know I want this and my best chances of getting that are going for this breed.”
 You can’t go from that and think you will just get any dog of this breed and it’s going to be totally fine.
 That’s a huge leap.